Lappicy/ISPaL/README.md

 ## Practical Example

 To show how to run the main function within this package, named *forecast.PAR.PARX.RIDGE()*, a practical example was made available.
 This example uses four monthly streamflow time series from the Brazilian hydropower sector (four subsystems), shown in the image below, and three climatic indicators as exogenous variables (named U1, SST2 and NINO3).
-One may choose to download such data from the foldedr **Example application**, but this exact same data is available through the **R** package.
+One may choose to download such data from the folder **Example application**, but this exact same data is available through the **R** package.

 ![alt text](https://github.com/Lappicy/ISPaL/blob/main/Example%20application/Images%20created/Map%20subsistem%20centroid.png)